 - Food dispenser ball: This is my rabbit’s absolute favorite toy!
 It’s a type of puzzle toy that you hide treats inside of and give it to your rabbit.
 I actually use these dispenser balls to give my rabbit her daily pellets.
 It’s great for helping rabbit slow down their eating and use their natural foraging instincts when eating their food.

 - Hiding house: It’s really important to make sure your rabbit has places to hide.
 This will help them feel safe and comfortable in their environment.
-I like the WARE rabbit den because it’s pretty big, but also fits nicely in my rabbit’s enclosure.
-This will work for rabbits up to about 7 or 9 pounds.
+The SPS castle will work for rabbits up to about 7 or 9 pounds and it’s completely safe for rabbits to chew on.
 For larger rabbits, you’ll need to get products made for cats.

 - Cat tree: Many rabbits like to get different vantage points by hopping up onto platforms.
 I got this Trixie Cat Tree because it’s short enough that I don’t have to worry about my rabbit falling off and it has a little hiding house on the bottom too.